glaszig/glaszig.github.io/_posts/2014-09-15-a-few-numbers.md

 <a href="/static/sheeplog/a-few-numbers.png"><img src="/static/sheeplog/a-few-numbers.png" class="img-responsive"></a>

 NATO, in 2013, spent about 990 $ billion dollars while Russia's expenditure was about 90 $ billion.
+In 20 years, Russia not even reached Cold War levels.
+During the same timespan NATO more than doubled its budgets.

 Evil, evil people those Russians are.

 Sources: